huggingface/transformers/README.md

 We showcase the same examples as [the original implementation](https://github.com/google-research/bert/): fine-tuning a sequence-level classifier on the MRPC classification corpus and a token-level classifier on the question answering dataset SQuAD.

-Before running theses examples you should download the [GLUE data](https://gluebenchmark.com/tasks) by running [this script](https://gist.github.com/W4ngatang/60c2bdb54d156a41194446737ce03e2e) and unpack it to some directory `$GLUE_DIR`.
+Before running these examples you should download the [GLUE data](https://gluebenchmark.com/tasks) by running [this script](https://gist.github.com/W4ngatang/60c2bdb54d156a41194446737ce03e2e) and unpack it to some directory `$GLUE_DIR`.
 Please also download the `BERT-Base`